What To Log Before Optimizing a Backtest

 Log The Search, Not Only The Winner

 Optimization creates selection pressure.
 If a run tests many thresholds, DTE windows, stop sizes, and time filters, the final winner is affected by the number of attempts.
-The log should therefore describe the search space, not only the selected configuration.
+The log should therefore describe the search space, the full search space beside the selected configuration.
 A result found after testing five variations is different from a result found after testing five thousand.

 The minimum useful record is the grid definition and the number of evaluated branches.
 A stronger record includes fold-level results, out-of-sample slices, rejected branches, and the reason each branch was closed.
 This makes later robustness checks more meaningful.
 Deflated Sharpe, PBO, and walk-forward diagnostics all depend on knowing that the strategy was selected from a population rather than discovered in isolation.